Ogletree rallies to beat Augenstein in US Amateur final

 Only one of Ogletree’s matches reached the 18th while three ended on the 15th hole or earlier.
 For Augenstein, four of his first five matches were wrapped up by the 16th, and — until the final four holes of the final — the only time he trailed came on the third hole of his semifinal match with William Holcomb V. Holcomb’s 1-up lead was gone a hole later.

 Early on, it looked as though this was Augenstein’s match to lose.
-He went ahead 4 up during his hot start that included winning four straight holes and three birdies in a row on Nos.
+He went ahead 4 up during his hot start that included winning four straight holes and reeling off three birdies in a row on Nos.
 3-5.
 Ogletree clawed back, finished the morning round at 2 down to begin his comeback.

+“I got off to the start that you always want to get off to on one of these days,” Augenstein said.
+“It’s 36 holes.
+If I was in his position, I’d be thinking the same thing — there was a lot of golf left.
+I wasn’t at all complacent about thinking I’ve got this thing won through six holes.”

 More AP golf: https://apnews.com/apf-Golf and https://twitter.com/AP_Sports